 Once a line cook, Ellen Bennett founded Hedley & Bennett because she wanted to create a "better working and better-looking" apron.
 Not her aprons are favorites of Martha Stewart and Michelle Obama.
-She also recently wrote her first book, Dream First, Details Later, where she shares her journey and also gives some career advice.
+She also recently wrote a book, Dream First, Details Later, where she shares her journey and also gives some career advice.

 If you live in Los Angeles, you're probably familiar with House of Intuition.
 And if you don't or are not in the know, well here you go.
 The retailer is a treasure trove of crystals, herbs, incense, magic candles, self-care products, and more.
-Marlene Vargas and Alex Naranjo opened their first store in 2010, and they now have nine locations, with one store in Miami.
+Marlene Vargas and Alex Naranjo opened their first store in 2010, and they now have 10 locations, with one store in Miami.
 And if you don't live near a location, don't worry, you can shop online.

 In 2018, Dawn Marie West founded La Boticá, which is inspired by "the gallery space, contemporary minimalist design, and Afro-Dominican culture."
 The highly curated brand features body care, candles, and perfumes.
 Some scents include notes like Dominican orange, palo santo, and cypress.